ciscoheat/dcisniffer/README.md

 ## Basic conventions

-Roles are implemented as private properties: `private $source;`.
+Roles are created as private properties: `private $source;`.
 They cannot contain underscore.

-RoleMethods are then added below the Roles as methods: `protected source_decreaseBalance($amount) {`.
-They always starts with the Role name, then any number of underscores, then the method name.
+RoleMethods are then added below the Roles as methods: `protected source_decreaseBalance($amount)`.
+They always start with the Role name, then any number of underscores, then the method name.

 A Role can only be accessed within its RoleMethods, which also goes for `private` RoleMethods.

 As usual, Roles must all be bound (assigned) within the same method.

-The [RoleConventionsSniff](https://github.com/ciscoheat/dcisniffer/blob/master/DCI/Sniffs/RoleConventionsSniff.php) sniff file is written as a DCI Context, albeit at bit contrieved since the pattern used for parsing makes it a bit difficult to handle rebinding.
+The [RoleConventionsSniff](https://github.com/ciscoheat/dcisniffer/blob/master/DCI/Sniffs/RoleConventionsSniff.php) file is written as a DCI Context, albeit at bit contrieved since the pattern used for parsing makes it a bit difficult to handle rebinding.

 ## MoneyTransfer tutorial